 - Together with your student, agree upon a date for submission of outstanding work and record this date on the form.
-This date should be no longer than one year from the end of the term in which the Incomplete grade is given.
+Be sure to allow yourself sufficient time to evaluate the work and submit a grade by the expiration date recorded.

 - Determine an alternate grade for the student--the grade the student would receive if no other work is submitted.
 Enter the alternate grade on the form.
 If you do not enter an alternate grade, the default grade is U (Unsatisfactory).

-- Have the student sign the form and give a copy of this form to the student.
+- Although optional, have the student sign the form and give a copy of this form to the student.

 - Forward the original document to the Registrar's Office.
 Forms that do not change the expiration date or specify an alternate grade do not need to be submitted to the Registrar's Office.

+Extension of Incomplete.
 After the Incomplete grade is recorded, if a student requires more time to complete work, a Request for Extension of Incomplete must be filed by the student with the Registrar's Office.
+Only one extension is permitted.
 Requests for Extensions are accepted ONLY if the grade on the course is still I (Incomplete).